Wannier-Orbital theory and ARPES for the quasi-1D conductor LiMo$_{6}$O$_{17}$: NMTO Method

-To the MT Hamiltonian, we finally add the correction for the tongue-overlap and the full-potential perturbation \cite{00Odile,Nohara2018}.
+To the MT Hamiltonian, we finally add the second-order correction for the tongue-overlap and the full-potential perturbation \cite{00Odile,Nohara2018} .
 Products of NMTOs --as needed for evaluation of matrix elements and the charge density-- are evaluated as products of partial waves limited to their MT spheres plus products of screened spherical waves \cite{00Odile,12Juelich} .
 The latter are smooth functions and are interpolated across the interstitial from their first three radial derivatives at the hard sphere \cite{Nohara2016}.
-In order to make it trivial to solve Poisson's equation, this interpolation uses spherical waves which --in order to make the matching at the hard spheres explicit-- are screened to have all phase shifts with $l\leq 4$ equal to those of hard spheres..
+In order to make it trivial to solve Poisson's equation, this interpolation uses spherical waves which --in order to make the matching at the hard spheres explicitly-- are screened to have all phase shifts with $l\leq 4$ equal to those of hard spheres.

 The band structure obtained from our full-potential LDA calculation with the large NMTO basis set agrees well with LDA and GGA control calculations performed with the LAPW method.
-We did not include the spin-orbit coupling in the NMTO calculation, but by doing so with the LAPW method, we saw that the crossings between the 3rd and 4th bands along $\mathrm{\Gamma Z}$ and $ \mathrm{ZC}$ and between the 1st and 2nd bands between $\mathrm{Y\Gamma }$ and $\mathrm{AB}$ are spin-orbit split by about $80$ meV.
-We shall return to this when discussing FIG.s~\ref{ARPES_Bandstructure_TB} and \ref {9to11over40irrBZ}.
+We did not include the spin-orbit coupling in the NMTO calculation, but did so with the LAPW method and show the result in Paper II FIG.~\ref{LAPWwoSOC} together with the LDA TB bands.

-For the low-energy electronic structure of 2(LiMo$_{6}$O$_{17})$ we need to pick from the sixty Mo$~$4$d$ bands above the O$~$2$p$ -- Mo$~$4$d$ gap (see FIG.~\ref{FIG2}) a conveniently small and yet separable set of bands around the Fermi level.
-In this case, where no visible gap separates such bands from the rest of an upwards-extending continuum, the NMTO method is uniquely suited for picking a subset of bands for which the Wannier set is intelligible and as localized as possible.
-This direct generation of WOs (through trial and error by inspecting the resulting bands like we discussed above for NiO) differs from the procedure for projecting\emph{\ }maximally localized Wannier functions \cite{Marzari2012} from the entire band structure using some large basis set.
-We shall return to it in Sect.~\ref {SectLowE} after the crystal structure and the basic electronic structure of LiPB have been discussed.